-The Edsby Gradebook enables teachers to turn on a wide range of summary columns.
+The Edsby Gradebook, also referred to by some teachers as a mark book, enables teachers to turn on a wide range of summary columns.
 This provides teachers with great flexibility in how they can view assessment data they’ve captured, and how that can be shared with students and parents.

 To access the Gradebook Summary Columns setup screen, click on the gear icon in the upper right corner of the Gradebook.
 Select Gradebook Setup from the drop-down menu.